Digital-Business-Council/Access-Point/docs/appendix_B.md

  7. The New Service Provider determines the client does not have an Access Point service and will use the New Service Provider’s AP;

- 8. The New Service Provider adds its own supported Access Point address, transport Profiles, document types and processes to the business’ capability record in its own Digital Capability Publisher: a. <<include>> SUC003 – Register Capability.
+ 8. The New Service Provider adds its own supported Access Point address, transport Profiles, document types and processes to the business’ capability record in its own Digital Capability Publisher: a. <&lt; include &gt;> SUC003 – Register Capability.

- 9. The New Service Provider requests the capability address (DCL entry) be added to the Digital Capability Locator: a. <<include>> SUC002 – Register Capability Address.
+ 9. The New Service Provider requests the capability address (DCL entry) be added to the Digital Capability Locator: a. <&lt;include &gt;> SUC002 – Register Capability Address.

  10. The New Service Provider informs the business the on-boarding activities have been completed;